cantorethomas/BRIDGE/README.md

 # BRIDGE

 **BRIDGE** is a framework for deconvolving bulk expression data into molecular subtype fractions and using these profiles to predict therapy response.
+All data and code to reproduce the paper can be found at

 ---